summerginger/DataSweeper_Project/README.md

 There are two basic risks:

-- Business loss that results from not approving the good candidate
+- Opportunity loss that results from not approving the good candidate
 - Financial loss that results from by approving a non-credit worthy candidate.

 It is very important to manage credit risk and handle challenges efficiently for credit decision as it can have adverse effects on credit management.